 - You can start the seeds indoors 4 to 6 weeks before the last spring frost.
 See your local frost dates.

 - Plant nasturtium seeds in early spring in moist, well-drained soil in full sun.
 They can grow in partial shade, but they will not bloom as well.

 - Nasturtiums prefer poorer soils and they do not need fertilizers (unless your soil is extremely poor).
-Fertile soil will produce fewer blooms.
+Fertile soil will produce fewer blooms and more foliage.

 - Plant the seeds about half an inch deep and 10 to 12 inches apart.
 Plants should appear in 7 to 10 days.